ilyasotkov/learning-kubernetes/README.md

 ## Introduction to Kubernetes

-## Commands to get started in the local environment
+## CLI commands to get started in the local environment

 ```sh
 minikube version